SensehacK/health-sense/.github/ISSUE_TEMPLATE/Conversational.md

 ---
-name: "Conversational"
+name: Conversational
-about: "If you need to have more discussion about certain issue request  "
+about: 'If you need to have more discussion about certain issue request  '
-title: ""
+title: ''
-labels: "i: bug, i: needs triage"
+labels: ''
-assignees: ""
+assignees: ''

 ---

 **Note: for support questions, please use stackoverflow**.
 This repository's issues are reserved for feature requests and bug reports.